3 Discovering Your Ikigai: Finding Purpose in College and Career

 The third dimension of Ikigai involves understanding how you can contribute to society.
 Contributing to society means finding a way to make a positive impact on the world around you.
 This is different from simply exploring a passion because it involves considering how your skills and interests can help solve real-world problems and meet community needs.

 For example, while you might be passionate about art, contributing to society could mean using your artistic skills to create educational murals, promote local culture, or support mental health initiatives through creative workshops.
-It’s about aligning your passion with a purpose that benefits others, creating a broader sense of fulfillment.
+It’s about aligning your passion with a purpose that benefits others and creates a broader sense of fulfillment.
 There are many different ways to do this!
 The Treasure Valley needs people who can fill all kinds of roles—teachers, healthcare workers, business leaders, social workers, skilled tradespeople, and more.
 Consider what problems you see in your community and how you might help solve them.

 4. Doing What You Can Be Paid For